chengsun/ep/docs/Rationale.md

 There is plenty of information related to the project that I have chosen, and my primary source of information will be the internet.
-The "demoscene" comprises of programmers who demonstrate their ability through visual demos similar to the one that I am attempting, but on a larger scale.
+The "demoscene" is comprised of of programmers who demonstrate their ability through visual demos similar to the one that I am attempting, but on a larger scale.
 Information on the techniques that are used in such demos is scattered across the internet in the form of blog posts, PDFs, and posts in discussion forums.
 Some of the techniques are presented at conferences, and I will make use of videos and slides from talks that are relevant.
 I will also be looking for books on this topic if I cannot find the information I need on the internet.

 <!-- vim: set tw=79: -->